thundergolfer/goodreads-sh/README.md

 SUBCOMMANDS:
-    add-to-shelf    Add a book to an existing shelf [In Progress] auth            Setup OAuth for the CLI (1 time only) help            Prints this message or the help of the given subcommand(s) me              Show your User ID
+    add-to-shelf    Add a book to an existing shelf [In Progress] auth            Setup OAuth for the CLI (1 time only) finished        Tell Goodreads you've finished a book you're currently reading help            Prints this message or the help of the given subcommand(s) me              Show your User ID
-    update          Update progress on a book you're currently reading
+    new             Tell Goodreads you've started a new book update          Update progress on a book you're currently reading
 ```